Acerola-OvO/Tactile-Sensors-for-Robotic-Manipulators/docs/experiments.md

 ### Procedure

 Three peas were randomly placed at different positions on the sensor surface.
-A flat loading plate was placed above them, and a calibrated load of approximately 1.5 N was applied horizontally to create distributed contact.
+A flat loading plate was placed above them, and a calibrated normal load of approximately 1.5 N was applied to create distributed contact.

 The physical pea locations were then compared with the activated regions in the real-time tactile heatmap.